beatriz-alcantara/aplicacao-fintech-v2/README.md

 ![](imgs/variaveis-Arvore.JPG)

-This local variable is passed to "q-input" component to fill the tree content.
+This local variable is passed to "q-tree" component to fill the tree content.

 ### Customize the configuration
 See [Configuring quasar.conf.js](https://quasar.dev/quasar-cli/quasar-conf-js).